-elchair accessible dwellings as puilding regulations M4(3). of future residents, both on an individual setting basis but also as an offer across the county as sites are developed. -- --- --- -- --
+individual extra care sites (as defined in building regulations under M4(3)), due to the need to ensure that sites are viable there will be a limit to the number of these types of units. of future residents, both on an individual setting basis but also as an offer across the county as sites are developed. -- ---